MicroEJ/docs/VEEPortingGuide/runFsTestSuiteOnESP32WROVER.rst

 .. _run_fs_test_suite_on_esp32_wrover:

-Run FS Test Suite on ESP32-WROVER VEE Port
+Run the FS Test Suite on ESP32-WROVER VEE Port
 ==========================================

 This guide describes all the steps to configure and run a